tarantool/cartridge-cli/doc/commands/failover.rst

     cartridge failover set [mode] [flags]

 This command lets you set a failover mode.
-Learn more about failover modes in our :doc:`documentation </book/cartridge/cartridge_dev/#leader-appointment-rules>`.
+Learn more about :ref:`Cartridge failover modes <cartridge-failover>`.

 Modes
 ^^^^^